 Months of entry

-This MSc is designed to give clinicians and practitioners a deeper understanding of sports medicine, sports injuries and exercise medicine.
+This MSc is designed to give clinicians a deeper understanding of sports medicine, sports injuries and exercise medicine.
 The programme covers the evidence-based management of sports medicine and musculoskeletal injuries, and emphasises the vital role of physical activity in the prevention and treatment of chronic disease.
-This MSc can be taken full time over one year, part-time over two years, or via flexible distance learning.
+This MSc can be taken full-time over one year, part-time over two years as a campus-based student, or via flexible distance learning.

 UCL is one of the world's very best universities, consistently placed in the global top 20 in a wide range of world rankings.
 The UCL Division of Surgery and Interventional Science is part of one of the most prestigious medical schools in Europe, with a team of nearly 400 people, from surgeons and oncologists to clinical trials specialists and researchers.
 This programme is based at the Institute of Sport Exercise and Health (ISEH).
 Our aim is to understand the causes of human disease and develop innovative therapies and technology to improve quality of life.